Creating a Workload

 Customer interactions are selected randomly in order to fairly balance analyst workloads and avoid differences in workload difficulty.
 A workload resets

 automatically day-over-day, week-over-week, or month-over-month, depending on your schedule settings.
 If edits are made to a workload, interaction assignments will be reflected at the start of the next week.
-Find out how to reassign workloads here, or learn how to Evaluate the Analyst here.

 Put on your party pants!
 You’ve created your first workload!
 Read on to find out more about workloads with these helpful articles: